jfioasd/esolang-analysis/README.md

 I'll include the builtins that will be the most useful/powerful for my esolangs, thereby making them easy to program in.
 So I only did analysis on golflangs and some fungeoids.

+(I'm currently trying to make a 1D fungeoid, so I've analyzed the command frequencies in Backhand and Hexagony.)

 If you have heard of any other language that I can analyze, tell me, and I might analyze the language's frequencies if I'm interested enough.

 So you can use this as a reference for some of the design patterns of popular esolangs on CGCC.